Academic Progress Policies

 In general, petitions for waiver of an academic regulation for the current term should be directed to the school or college in which the student is enrolled.
 For example, petitions to drop or add after the drop/add period should be presented to the school or college.
 Exceptions to the course load regulation are to be presented to the school or college.
 Petitions approved by the school or college must be reported to the Office of the University Registrar before the action is official.

 All other petitions should be presented to the Office of the University Registrar, which will refer them to the University Student Petitions Committee.
 Petitions pertaining to academic records approved by the committee will be reflected on the student’s transcript.

-Per BOG Regulation 7.002(11), all requests for a refund of fees must be submitted to the university within six months of the close of the semester to which the refund is applicable.
+Per FAC Rule 6C-7.002(10), all requests for a refund of fees must be submitted to the university within six months of the close of the semester to which the refund is applicable.
 Any request for a refund of fees submitted outside this timeframe will not be reviewed.

 Detailed information on petition procedures is available from the student’s college or the Office of the University Registrar.

-A student seeking waiver of a regulation through petition must remember that no petitions committee can direct an instructor to change a grade, nor can the University Student Petitions Committee require any college or school to grant a degree by waiving any regulation.
+The student seeking a waiver of a regulation through petition must remember that no petitions committee can direct an instructor to change a student’s grade, nor can the University Student Petitions Committee require any college or school to grant a degree by waiving any regulation.